Ann Holmes

 Interests

-I'm a Doctoral Candidate in Ecology looking for postdoctoral research opportunities starting in 2023.
-My CV is linked at the bottom of this page.
-I study biodiversity, conservation, ecology, and trophic relationships of wetland, estuarine, and coastal species using genetic tools.
-My goal is to help make conservation genetic data more accessible to stakeholders and provide data for sustainable resource management and inclusive development.
-I’m excited about collaborations that build capacity for environmental eDNA research (eDNA), development and application of passive samplers and on-site genetic detection, and the interface of eDNA and population genetics.
+I study biodiversity, conservation, ecology, and trophic relationships of freshwater, estuarine, marine and wetland-associated species using genetic tools.
+My goal is to help make conservation genetic data more accessible for sustainable resource management and inclusive development.
+I’m especially excited the intersection of eDNA, population genetics, and phylogenetics.
 The taxonomic scope of my work is broad and currently includes fish, bats, and arthropods.

-Interests: conservation genetics, DNA metabarcoding, ecosystem services, endangered species, environmental DNA (eDNA), estuaries, evolution, marine ecology, Marine Protected Areas (MPAs), mentorship, museum and natural history collections, open access data and data sharing, phylogenetics, qPCR, trophic interactions, wetlands.
+Topics of interest: conservation genetics, DNA metabarcoding, ecosystem services, endangered species, environmental DNA (eDNA), estuaries, evolution, marine ecology, Marine Protected Areas (MPAs), mentorship, museum and natural history collections, open access data and data sharing, phylogenetics, qPCR, trophic interactions, wetlands.

 Environmental DNA analysis of Delta Smelt